 Today, their whistles are used in major sporting events globally and by police forces, including the Metropolitan Police.
 As you can see, Kate changed back into her black coat (again, details below).

-During the visit, William and Kate heard about the company’s history and got to learn more about the production process, including the presswork, plating, moulding, welding and polishing of the 115,000 whistles that are made and tested every week.
+During the visit, William and Kate heard about the company’s history and learned more about the production process, including the presswork, plating, moulding, welding and polishing of the 115,000 whistles that are made and tested every week.

 Before leaving Birmingham and heading back home, the couple joined Acme Whistles staff and apprentices at a short reception, where they unveiled a plaque to mark their visit.

 For the majority of today’s visit, Kate wore her Goat Washington coat.
-The coat features white-trimmed tabs on the cuffs and back.
+The black wool coat features white-trimmed tabs on the cuffs and back.
 It’s also trimmed with white fabric on the collar.

-Goat refers to the coat as having a “sixties clean silhouette”.
-They call the coat “chic and versatile”.
-The coat is from a past season, but the company said to email cus[email protected] if you’d like to join their waiting list.
-In 2014, it retailed for £680 GBP (around $900 USD at today’s rates).
+Goat refers to the coat as having a “sixties clean silhouette” and describe it as “chic and versatile”.
+The coat is from a past season, but since 2017, the company has re-released it a couple of times.
+In 2014, it retailed for £680 GBP (around $900 USD in 2020).